Mohamed-Yahyaa/Angular-Auto-Formation/Directives_pipes/README.md

                   <div [ngStyle]="{'background-color':'green','color': '#fff'}"> this is green div   </div>

                   <div [ngStyle]="{'background-color':stylepro}"> this is purbel div   </div>

+      - ngClass :   is a built-in directive in Angular that allows you to dynamically add or remove CSS classes for an element based on values in your component's class.
+It can be used to apply styles based on conditions or to provide a more dynamic user experience.

+            In this case, myClasses is a property in the component class that returns a string or an array of strings representing the CSS classes that should be applied to the element.

+            ngClass is a powerful tool for creating dynamic styles in your Angular application, but it can also lead to performance issues if used improperly.
+It's important to consider the number of elements being updated and the frequency of those updates when using ngClass.

+            The ngClass directive takes an object literal as its value, where the keys are CSS class names and the values are boolean expressions that determine whether the class should be applied.
+For example, you could use the ngClass directive to add a class to an element based on a condition like this:

+                   <div [ngClass]="'C1'"> this is class   </div>

+                   <div [ngClass]="styleClsProp"> this is class dynamic  </div>

+                   <div [ngClass]="condClsProp === 'C4'?
+'C4' : 'C5'"> this is class dynamic  </div>

+                   <div [ngClass]="{C4 : true, C5: false}"> this is class dynamic  </div>

+                   <div [ngClass]="[getClsName()]" > this is get class  </div>

       - In all of these examples, the * symbol before the directive name is a shorthand notation that allows you to apply the directive to the host element without wrapping it in an additional element.
 For example, *ngIf is equivalent to <ng-template [ngIf]="condition"><div>...</div></ng-template>, but without the need for the additional ng-template element.